WICG/webcomponents/proposals/Template-Instantiation.md

     + ' <a href="mailto:rniwa@webkit.org">rniwa@webkit.org</a></section>';`
 ```

-Each template instance is associated with the template process callback used to create the instance, and all subsequent calls to `update`  goes through the same callback with the same instance object, parts, but with a different state object.
+Each template instance is associated with the template process callback used to create the instance, and all subsequent calls to `update`  go through the same callback with the same instance object and parts, but with a different state object.

-It's possible for a single attribute to contain multiple `AttributeTemplatePart` interleaved with other strings: e.g. `<div class="{{foo}} bar {{baz}}">`.
+It's possible for a single attribute to contain multiple `AttributeTemplatePart`s interleaved with other strings; e.g., `<div class="{{foo}} bar {{baz}}">`.
 In those cases, the values of all `AttributeTemplatePart` are concatenated with interleaving strings in the order they appear.
-For example, if the current value of `AttributeTemplatePart` for `{{foo}}` was “hello” and the setter of the value attribute on `AttributeTemplatePart` `{{baz}}` was called with the string “world”, the class attribute of the div is set to “hello bar world”.
+For example, if the current value of `AttributeTemplatePart` for `{{foo}}` were “hello” and the setter of the value attribute on `AttributeTemplatePart` `{{baz}}` were called with the string “world”, the `class` attribute of the `div` is set to “hello bar world”.

-Note that template parts are more like range's [boundary points](https://dom.spec.whatwg.org/#concept-range-bp) than [nodes](https://dom.spec.whatwg.org/#concept-node) and don't appear in the DOM tree in the cloned template content.
+Note that template parts are more like a range's [boundary points](https://dom.spec.whatwg.org/#concept-range-bp) than [nodes](https://dom.spec.whatwg.org/#concept-node) and don't appear in the DOM tree in the cloned template content.
 Think of these properties as sort of Position / RangeBoundaryPoint.
 They're there to remember where this part belongs.
-When DOM tree is mutated, they continue to function as long as the parent node & next or previous siblings at where template part was instantiated are still there.
-We allow inserting & removing preceding siblings and succeeding siblings in some cases.
+When a DOM tree is mutated, they continue to function as long as the parent node and next or previous siblings at where the template part was instantiated are still there.

+We allow inserting and removing preceding siblings and succeeding siblings in some cases.
 See the section 4 for more details.

-Let's suppose we wanted to create a template type which remembers the state object being passed when it was created, and automatically updates the instance whenever property values are changed at some check points (e.g. at the next `requestAnimationFrame`).
-We can implement this using template create callback as follows:
+Let's suppose we wanted to create a template type which remembers the state object being passed when it was created, and automatically updates the instance whenever property values are changed at some checkpoints (e.g., at the next `requestAnimationFrame`).
+We can implement this using a template create callback as follows:

 ```
 document.defineTemplateType('self-updating-template', {